Posts Tagged ‘families with disabilities’

 Hope you all have endured the cold winter, I am sooo.. looking forward to the warmer weather.
 March is one of those iffy months where the temps and conditions outside can be unpredictable.
 Just to encourage you, the warmer weather is just around the corner.Jenna 12 days of Christmas and walking 014

-I have added a new page called Jenna’s Storyunder the Disabilities tab.
-I have known Jenna for about 14 years and this young lady and her family have endure many set backs.
+I have known Jenna for about 14 years (update 18 yrs) and this young lady and her family have endure many set backs.
 I was Jenna’s nurse when she was 3 years old and she has had health issues all of her life.
 Jenna was born premature and over time the family discovered Jenna had other issues which have impacked them greatly.
 I don’t want to let too much out of the bag because I want her tell the story.
 She is full of faith and I know she will encourage you with her unbelievable zest for life.
 If you have any comments or would like to ask a question, put Jenna in the subject and send us an email to: TheSingingNurse@gmail.com

 Check out Jenna’s videos @ www.YouTube.com/TheSingingNurse